Biden vows to defeat Trump, end US 'season of darkness'

 Above all, Biden focused on uniting the nation as Americans grapple with the long and fearful health crisis, the related economic devastation, a national awakening on racial justice — and Trump, who stirs heated emotions from all sides.

 Biden's positive focus Thursday night marked a break from the dire warnings offered by former President Obama and others the night before.
-The 44th president of the United States warned that American democracy itself could falter if Trump is reelected, while Biden's running mate, Kamala Harris, the 55-year-old California senator and the daughter of Jamaican and Indian immigrants, addressed race problems in a way Biden could not.
+The 44th president of the United States warned that American democracy itself could falter if Trump is reelected, while Biden's running mate, Kamala Harris, the 55-year-old California senator and daughter of Jamaican and Indian immigrants, warned that Americans' lives and livelihoods were at risk.

-Throughout their convention, the Democrats summoned a collective urgency about the dangers of Trump as president.
-In 2016, they dismissed and sometimes trivialized him.
-In the days leading up to Biden's acceptance speech, they cast him as an existential threat to the country.

-Beyond Biden's highly anticipated speech, Thursday's program was designed to highlight the diversity of the Democratic Party and the nation he hopes to lead.

 Biden’s Democratic Party has sought this week to put forward a cohesive vision of values and policy priorities, highlighting efforts to combat climate change, tighten gun laws and embrace a humane immigration policy.
 They have drawn a sharp contrast with Trump’s policies and personality, portraying him as cruel, self-centered and woefully unprepared to manage virtually any of the nation’s mounting crises and policy challenges.

-Voting was a prime focus of the convention on Thursday as it has been all week.
-Democrats fear that the pandemic -- and the Trump administration -- may make it difficult for voters to cast ballots in person or by mail.
+Voting was another prime focus of the convention on Thursday as it has been all week.
+Democrats fear that the pandemic -- and Trump administration changes at the Postal Service -- may make it difficult for voters to cast ballots in person or by mail.

 Comedian Sarah Cooper, a favorite of many Democrats for her videos lip syncing Trump’s speeches, put it bluntly: “Donald Trump doesn’t want any of us to vote because he knows he can’t win fair and square.”

-Though he has been in the public spotlight for decades, much of the electorate knows little about Biden’s background before he began serving as President Barack Obama’s vice president in 2008.
+Though he has been in the public spotlight for decades as a Delaware senator, much of the electorate knows little about Biden’s background before he began serving as Obama’s vice president in 2008.

 Thursday’s convention served as a national reintroduction of sorts that drew on some of the most painful moments of his life.